AV4TAr/reading/README.md

 Articles, books, blogposts, videos, etc I collected that will help you to became a better Leader / Manager / Coach

 # books
+* 97 Things Every Engineering Manager Should Know: Collective Wisdom from the Experts - Fournier, Camille
+* An Elegant Puzzle: Systems of Engineering Management - Will Larson
 * The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers - Ben Horowitz
 * Managing Humans: Biting and Humorous Tales of a Software Engineering Manager - Michael Lopp
 * What you do is who you are: How to create your business culture - Ben Horowitz